HistoricalChristianFaith/Writings-Database/JB Lightfoot/Christian Life in the Second and Third Centuries.md

 I shall have to dismiss very briefly the third—the social influence of the Christians.
-The Divine Founder had declared that His followers were destined to be
-" the salt of the earth."
+The Divine Founder had declared that His followers were destined to be "the salt of the earth."
 The author whom I quoted at the outset, as you will remember, puts the same thought in other words.
 The Christians, he says, are to the world as the soul to the body - the